 Sorority helps with Operation Christmas Child

-Inc. helped spread the Christmas spirit by helping with Samaritan's nurse's annual
+Sorority, Inc. helped spread the Christmas spirit by helping with Samaritan's

-Operation Christmas Child drive to fulfill the sorority's service requirements in
+nurse's annual Operation Christmas Child drive to fulfill the sorority's service

-International Awareness and Involvement, a part of the sorority's five programmatic
+requirements in International Awareness and Involvement, a part of the

 Samaritan's Purse, a nondenominational, Christan nonprofit organization aims to provide spiritual and physical aid

-gifts from churches, families and individuals for children around the globe.
-Once the boxes are collected and filled,
+with gifts from churches, families and individuals for children around the globe.
+Once the boxes are collected and

-they are carefully shipped off to a variety of different countries where volunteers distribute them with love and the
+filled, they are carefully shipped off to a variety of different countries where volunteers distribute them with love

 Members of the Oak Ridge Alumnae Chapter devoted two days to assist with the Operation Christmas Child drive.